 On the day:

-Bridal appointments are one of the few where you do not need to arrive 5 or 10 minutes before and wait around.
-A boutique will love good time keeping on the day so try to be a prompt as you can, and be aware that if you are late, it is possible that they will take the minutes off your allocated time in the changing rooms if they have appointments booked in after yours.
+Bridal appointments are one of the few where you do not need to arrive 10 minutes before and wait around.
+A boutique will love good time keeping on the day so try to be a prompt as you can.
+Please be aware that if you are late, it is possible that they will take the minutes off your allocated time in the changing rooms if they have appointments booked in after yours.
 Once you arrive in our store, you will receive a friendly greeting and be invited to get comfortable in our private bridal suites.

 Once your initial gowns have been tried on, the appointment could go in a variety of directions.
-Perhaps you have found a favourite so should try on similar ones just to clarify your decision, perhaps you didn’t like any so try on something completely different.
+Perhaps you have found a favourite so should try on similar ones just to clarify your decision?
+Perhaps you didn’t like any so try on something completely different?
 The more gowns you feel the need to try on will eliminate what you don’t like, however if you try on too many it is easy to become confused and overwhelmed so consider each gown before you agree to try it on.

 Once you find a dress you like, some boutiques will begin the ‘hard sell’ at this point and try and get you to commit.
 Although we want you to buy with us, we understand that sometimes you need time to make a decision.
-We will offer you the chance to try on veils, hair pieces or shoes while you are in your favourite gown as this will help you see the completed look.
+We will offer you the chance to try on veils, hair pieces or shoes when you have a favourite gown.
+This will help you see the completed look.